Box Tunnel

 Box Tunnel passes through Box Hill on the Great Western Main Line (GWML) between Bath and Chippenham.
 The 1.83 mi tunnel was the world's longest railway tunnel when it was completed in 1841.

 Built between December 1838 and June 1841 for the Great Western Railway (GWR) under the direction of Isambard Kingdom Brunel, the straight tunnel descends on a 1 in 100 gradient from its eastern end.
 At the time the tunnel's construction was considered dangerous due to its length and the composition of the underlying strata.
 The west portal is Grade II* listed and the east portal is Grade II listed.

 Ammunition was stored near the tunnel during World War II, reusing mine workings.
-During the 2010s, the tunnel was modified and the track lowered to prepare it for electrification.
+During the 2010s, the tunnel was modified and the track lowered to prepare it for electrification, although in 2016, this plan was suspended.

 History

 Background

 During the 1830s, Isambard Kingdom Brunel developed a plan for a railway running east–west between London and Bristol.
-The Great Western Main Line, would maintain either level ground or gentle gradients of no greater than 1 in 1000 along most of its route.
-Between Swindon and Bath, at the highest point of the line a tunnel was proposed through Box Hill, outside Corsham.
+The Great Western Main Line would maintain either level ground or gentle gradients of no greater than 1 in 1000 along most of its route.
+Between Swindon and Bath, at the highest point of the line, a tunnel was proposed through Box Hill, outside Corsham.

-The tunnel would have a steep gradient of 1 in 100.
-At the time, the use of such a gradient inside the tunnel allegedly provoked criticism by some of Brunel's contemporaries.
+The tunnel would have a gradient of 1 in 100.
+At the time, the use of such a steep gradient inside the tunnel allegedly provoked criticism by some of Brunel's contemporaries.
 Box Tunnel would be the longest railway tunnel at almost 1+3/4 mi in length.